Alienor134/medicotechnical/modules/MDL-alimentation_low_voltage/readme.md

 Low voltage (+5v, +3.3v, ...) alimentation

 ## Description
-We need to split the tension provided by the alimentation (+18v) because each circuit needs a different value of DC alimentation.
+We need to split the tension provided by the lab alimentation  because each circuit used for different sub-functions needs a different value of DC alimentation.

 ## Uses
 * external +18v